acoustic-content-samples/sample-wch-node-wrapper/README.md

         maxSockets: 50
       });
 ```
+- `baseUrl` - [Optional]
-- `tenantid` - [Required] The tenantid of your WCH account.
+- `tenantid` - [Optional] The tenantid of your WCH account.
 You find the tenantid in the authoring UI after login.
 Simply click on the info button you'll find on the top left.
 - `endpoint` - [Optional] Choose the api endpoint.
 The connector either interacts with content in the authoring environment ('authoring') or with delivered content ready for production use cases ('delivery').
 Default is 'delivery'.
 - `credentials` - [Optional] Used to authenticate towards content hub.
 You always have to pass in your credential when choosing the authoring endpoint.
 Per Default you get anonymous access to the delivery endpoint.
 - `maxSockets` - [Optional] Amount of max open connections per connector instance.
 Default is 50.